humanitec/about/docs/roadmap.md

 ### Improved System Health Status Messaging

-Debugging a failure in a deployment is almost universal - at some point both developers and platform engineers will need to understand the causality and placement of errors.
-To increase visibility and support users when troubleshooting issues, status messaging in the Humanitec UI is being reworked.
-The health of an environment, deployment statuses as well as workload runtime statuses should be visible to the user at first sight and extensive error messaging in case of failures provided.
+At some point, both developers and platform engineers will need to troubleshoot a failing system.
+Status messaging in the Humanitec UI is being reworked to increase visibility and support users when troubleshooting.
+This includes the health of an environment, deployment statuses as well as workload runtime statuses.
+Errors should be visible to the user at first sight and detailed error messaging should be found by digging deeper.

 ### Humanitec CLI Beta-level Release